 Most innovative peer, according to Marro: Norco “Like us, Norco has a pretty large product offering.
 They are always making interesting designs, but, all of a sudden this past year they put everything they could into launching a whole new line of bikes.
 They re-imagined a bunch of their full suspension technologies, they got amazing reviews, and they did really great marketing, which had a ripple effect as opposed to making a big splash,” says Marro.

-Diamondback also sprouted as a BMX brand in the late ‘70s.
-The brand’s present goal is to lower the barrier-of-entry to riding bikes, in general, with an inclusive, comfort-inspired approach to designs.
+Diamondback also sprouted as a BMX bike brand in the late ‘70s.
+The brand’s present goal is to lower the barrier of entry to riding bikes, in general, with an inclusive, comfort-inspired approach to designs.
 “We want to provide the best opportunity for riders at every level,” says Vice President of Product Development Michael Brown.
-Case in point: Five years ago, Diamondback launched the Hook, Line, and Sync’R hardtails with a 1x (pronounced one-by) drivetrain—meaning, one chainring in the front is connected to the rear cassette—and progressive geometry starting at $700.
+Case in point: Five years ago, Diamondback launched the Hook, Line, and Sync’R hardtails with a 1x (pronounced one-by) drivetrain—meaning, one chainring in the front is connected to the rear cassette—and modern geometry starting at $700.
 Yet, Diamondback also offers higher-end solutions like the recently updated carbon Mission 1 and 2.
-Bike Magazine reports that the new Mission 1 Carbon is one of the least expensive carbon offerings (at $4,000) and lauds the Level Link suspension platform—which can be upgraded when the rider chooses— in addition to the bike’s “confident cornering ability” and “nimble nature.”
+Bike Magazine reports that the new Mission 1 Carbon is one of the least expensive carbon offerings (at $4,000) and lauds the Level Link suspension platform—which can be upgraded when the buyer chooses— in addition to the bike’s “confident cornering ability” and “nimble nature.”